 – Museum of North Bohemia: the collection is focused on arts, crafts and the industry of decorative arts.
 Also the natural history, archeology and history of North Bohemia.

 – Technical Museum of Liberec: cars, motorbikes, engines, and everything that can move the world.
-It’s a unique museum, and a must visited place for those who love vintage cars.
+It’s a unique museum and a must-visit place for vintage car lovers.

-– Ferdinand Porsche Birth House: this museum is a bit outside of town, but if you love cars you need to visit it.
-The exhibition shows the history of the Porsche family and the engineering art of Bohemia region.
+– Ferdinand Porsche Birth House: this museum is a bit outside of town, but if you love cars you need to stop by for a visit.
+The exhibition shows the history of the Porsche family and the engineering art of the Bohemia region.

 Lovely cafes in Liberec